 Craving some fried chicken?
-Switch it up with some chicken pakoras!
-These deep fried nuggets of chicken made with besan (chickpea flour) are packed with spices that deliver a punch of flavors that takes fried chicken to another level!
+Switch it up with some chicken pakora!
+These deep-fried nuggets of chicken made with besan (chickpea flour) are packed with spices that deliver a punch of flavors that takes fried chicken to another level!

 This dish is surprisingly very easy to make, and the batter is very forgiving which means it's easy to adjust to the right consistency to get it to a wonderful crispy texture.
 Did I mention how flavorful it was?

 If you love Indian food or chicken pakora is something you order frequently for takeout or when you eat out, here's your chance to make a huge batch at home to indulge on and share with your friends!

 - Chicken - I highly recommend using dark meat for this recipe because it makes a juicier and more flavorful chicken pakora.
 If you prefer white meat, it will also work well but it may not be as flavorful and juicy.

 - Curry Leaves - Fresh curry leaves add a lot of great flavors but may be hard to find, but in most cases, these will be available at a local Indian grocery store.
 I have not found a good substitute for curry leaves, so if you cannot find it, you can omit it.

 - Chickpea Flour (Besan/Gram flour) - Chickpea flour gives this dish a nuttier and slightly sweeter batter that's soft and spongy on the inside.
 You can substitute the chickpea flour with all-purpose flour but you will miss out on the texture and flavor it provides.